AlexeCosmin/Project-1-Logs-Analysis/README.md

-PROJECT LOGS ANALYSIS
+#PROJECT LOGS ANALYSIS

 Create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

-File containing database : newsdata.sql
+File containing database : newsdata.sql.
+You can download the file from [link][here].
+You will need to unzip this file after downloading it.
 File with views created : views.sql
 Source code file : logsanalysis.py
 Program's output file : project1_output.txt